-Update on Alissa, the Patient Who Got 500 Flowers On Her Last Day of Chemo!C. Kramer
+Update On Alissa, The Woman Who Got 500 Flowers On Her Last Day of Chemo!C. Dixon

 A video of Brad Bousquet gifting his wife Alissa with 500 roses on her last day of chemo went viral in the summer of 2016.
 In it, cancer patient Alissa immediately made us smile with her delighted refrain of “Holy moly!” as box after box of beautiful flowers were carried in; and we learned later that she handed the roses out to other patients in the hospital as she left that day.
 It’s clear that these two kind souls are made for each other!

 On August 17th, Brad posted to The Breast Cancer Site Facebook page to update us on how Alissa is doing.